CBielstein/APRSsharp/README.md

 ### Dependencies

-The target is .NET Core 3.1 for development (netcoreapp3.1)
+The target is .NET 6.0 for development.

 ### Building